aaronbieber/old-blog/source/_posts/2015-01-17-in-the-closet-with-emacs.markdown

 Microsoft Office programs.
-We know from stories written by past and present Microsoft engineers that codebases of that size with reverse compatibility requirements of that magnitude are going to produce anything from mild shame to active regret in its maintainers.
+We know from stories written by past and present Microsoft engineers that codebases of that size with reverse compatibility requirements of that magnitude are going to produce anything from mild shame to active regret in their maintainers.

 But Microsoft is a giant and powerful software company that has the enviable luxury of hiring amazingly talented people and paying them generously to